kormosp/zeto-assignment/edf-processor/README.md

 ### Global Exception Handler

-All exceptions are caught by `GlobalExceptionHandler` and converted to RFC 7807 Problem Details:
+All exceptions are caught by `GlobalExceptionHandler` and converted to RFC 7807 specific Problem Details:

 - **EdfSourceNotFoundException** → 404 Not Found
 - **EdfDataNotFoundException** → 404 Not Found
 - **Generic Exception** → 500 Internal Server Error

 ## Development

-### Code Style

-- Java Code Conventions
-- Meaningful variable and method names
-- Comprehensive JavaDoc comments
-- Lombok for boilerplate reduction
-- Mapstruct for domain entity->DTO mapping

 ### Hot Reload